google/WebFundamentals/src/content/en/updates/2018/03/nic65.md

 </div>

-Adding `display: contents` to the outer div, makes the outer `div` disappear and it’s constraints are no longer applied to the inner `div`.
+Adding `display: contents` to the outer div, makes the outer `div` disappear and its constraints are no longer applied to the inner `div`.
 The inner `div` is now 100% width.

 <div class='disp-contents-outer disp-contents'>